anira-project/anira/docs/sphinx/custom_backends.rst

-failure does: ``anira_handler_rt_error`` reads ``ANIRA_ERROR_ENGINE`` with one latched record naming the status, anira zeroes the outputs, the chunk delivers zeros at its stream position, the stage's ``after_inference`` does not run for it, and a State pair keeps its last good value.
+failure does: ``anira_handler_rt_error`` reads ``ANIRA_ERROR_ENGINE`` with one latched record naming the status, anira zeroes the outputs, the chunk delivers zeros at its stream position, the stage's ``after_inference`` does not run for it, and a State pair keeps its last good value (an aliasing engine writes in place: what a failed call left in the buffer is its own).
 A throw across this boundary is undefined.

-**reset(ctx, prepared, user_data)** re-initialises the state an engine keeps per handler (a recurrent hidden state the model does not declare, a variable tensor, a filter's history): for an **exclusive** handler, at the first inference of a new stream (after ``prepare``, after ``anira_handler_reset``), on the inference thread, with that inference's context (``ANIRA_ENGINE_CALL_EXCLUSIVE`` set) and the handler's ``prepared``, right before its ``process``; never for a handler whose model is stateless, whose calls run on the shared slots and keep nothing between them. ``NULL`` for an engine without such state.
+**reset(ctx, prepared, user_data)** re-initialises the state an engine keeps per handler (a recurrent hidden state the model does not declare, a variable tensor, a filter's history): for an **exclusive** handler, at the first inference of a new stream (after ``prepare``, after ``anira_handler_reset``), on the inference thread, with that inference's context (``ANIRA_ENGINE_CALL_EXCLUSIVE`` set) and the handler's ``prepared``, right before its ``process``.
+The boundary is the plan's: after ``prepare`` or a reset every plan of the handler is reset at its own first inference of the new stream, whichever plan ran first, and a plan switch alone is none.
+Never for a handler whose model is stateless, whose calls run on the shared slots and keep nothing between them. ``NULL`` for an engine without such state.
 (Of the built-in engines only TensorFlow Lite has a body, ``TfLiteInterpreterResetVariableTensors`` on the handler's own interpreter.)